emikode/PHP-Select-Options-MySQL-ENUM/README.md

 ## Contact

-Coded by @emikode - feel free to contact me!
+Coded by @emikodes - feel free to contact me!

 ---